Logo

 For example, regardless of how much the TVM calculations say a sum is worth today versus after a period of time, you might want a loan with a low monthly payment because you know your rent is about to increase.
 Or, you might be okay with a high monthly payment because you know it will lead to paying off the loan sooner and paying less interest overall.

 The time value of money is the idea that money is worth more today than it will be worth in the future.
-There are several TVM formulas you can use to determine the current value of money from the future, or the future value of money today.
+You can use several TVM formulas to determine the current value of money from the future, or the future value of money today.
+TVM equations and outputs can be an important piece of comparing investment opportunities.
+Additionally, it can be helpful to consider the concept when you’re making other financial decisions, such as whether to consolidate debt.

-Time Value of Money FAQs
+Time value of money FAQs

-1. How does time value of money affect personal loans?
+How does time value of money affect personal loans?

 The TVM doesn’t directly affect your personal loan, but it can be a factor in deciding between different loan options.
 Consider whether you’d like to have more money today or pay off the loan sooner and save on interest.

-2. How can lenders help you benefit from the time value of money?
+How can lenders help you benefit from the time value of money?

 Money that you have access to today may be worth more than the money you have in the future, and lenders can give you access to more money.
 However, you’ll need to compare how much you pay for financing to how much you can earn from saving or investing your cash.

-3. How does the time value of money apply to car loans?
+How does the time value of money apply to car loans?

 When taking out a car loan, consider the TVM and whether it makes sense to finance none, part, or all of the purchase.
 For instance, even if you have the money available, it might make sense to finance the purchase with a 0% APR offer and save or invest the money you have on hand.